-5. Discussion and conclusion
+5 Discussion and Conclusion

-Although empirical wave spectra and breaking wave statistics are extrapolated beyond known limits, the present model appears to reproduce the observed trend of the drag coefficient better than available models, which also use similar extrapolations.
-We note however that the spectral description of the wave induced stress and separation stress (equations 10 and 11) rely on the assumption that the wave field can be adequately represented by linear Fourier modes.
-This assumption might be questionable in the presence of frequent breaking at the higher wind speeds.
-We also note that the breaking wave statistics used here may very well underestimate actual breaking events, as they rely on equilibrium between input and dissipation, which might not be the case in growing seas, and are based on estimate of the dissipation b which is contentious to this day.
+Although empirical wave spectra and breaking wave statistics are extrapolated beyond known limits, the present model appears to reproduce the observed trend of the drag coefficient across different fetches as well as, if not better than, available models, which also use similar extrapolations.
+We note, however, that the spectral description of the wave-induced stress and separation stress (Eqs.
+11, 12) rely on the assumption that the wave field can be adequately represented by linear Fourier modes.
+This assumption is questionable in the presence of frequent breaking at the higher wind speeds.
+We also note that the breaking wave statistics used here may very well underestimate actual breaking events, as they rely on equilibrium between input and dissipation, that might not be the case in growing seas, and are based on estimating the normalized dissipation b that which remains contentious to this day.
 This could be especially prevalent in the laboratory.
 Furthermore, air-flow separation may also occur without any observable wave breaking, though this remains controversial.
-In any event, it is likely that air-flow separation is probably more prevalent than its parameterization in both previous studies and this one (Veron et al., 2007).
+In any event, it is likely that air-flow separation is more prevalent than its parameterization in both previous studies and this one (e.g. Veron et al. 2007).